Steve Hagerty: Defund the Police protests

 After the deaths of Ahmoud Arbery, Breonna Taylor, and George Floyd, the group, Evanston Fights for Black Lives, demanded that Hagerty and the City Council defund the Evanston police department.
 Hagerty refused to commit to do so.
 Instead, he signed the Obama pledge to reimagine policing, examined Evanston's use of force policies, and hosted a nine week live series on television and social media about policing in Evanston.
 At the first virtual meeting, about 50 activists protested Hagerty in front of his home.
 Hagerty's wife and daughter greeted the protesters, acknowledged supporting their efforts, and offered them water.
 Subsequently, Hagerty's daughter joined the protesters and later issued her own statement to the community.

 Blake Peters Day

-After ETHS Sophomore Blake Peters hit a last-minute, three-quarters court shot with one second left in the game to beat Maine South 45–44, becoming the #1 ESPN shot of the game, with 2.5M views, Hagerty declared January 29, 2018, Blake Peters Day.
-Hagerty noted that Peters' shot is a great reminder that the impossible is sometimes possible.
+After Evanston Township High School sophomore Blake Peters hit a last-minute, three-quarters court shot with one second left in the game to beat Maine South 45–44, becoming the #1 ESPN shot of the game, with 2.5 million views, Hagerty declared January 29, 2018, Blake Peters Day.
+Hagerty noted that Peters' shot was a great reminder that the impossible is sometimes possible.
 Within hours, a petition was circulated to revoke Blake Peters Day, criticizing Hagerty for recognizing something as trivial as a basketball player's shot.